Domestic Violence: We Can Live Without It: Rights and Options Available Under the Law

 The officer determines whether or not there is probable cause to believe that a person has committed a crime by observing the victim, speaking with the victim and witnesses, and speaking with the alleged abuser, if that person is available.
 If the officer believes that two or more persons committed the crime, the officer will exercise his or her best judgment in determining whether to make an arrest and whom to arrest.

 Upon responding to a domestic violence call, an officer must consider an arrest a possibility.
-In deciding whom to arrest, the officer will first determine who the primary aggressor was.
-Factors the officer will consider in determining who the primary aggressor was includes: the history of abuse between the parties (including orders of protection), the severity and type of injury inflicted upon each party’s person, evidence from the parties and their witnesses, the likelihood of future injury to either party, and whether one of the persons acted in self-defense.
+In deciding whom to arrest, the officer will first determine the primary aggressor.
+Factors the officer will consider in determining the primary aggressor include: the history of abuse between the parties (including orders of protection), the severity and type of injury inflicted upon each party’s person, evidence from the parties and their witnesses, the likelihood of future injury to either party, and whether one of the persons acted in self-defense.
 The officer will not decide whether to make an arrest based on the willingness of the victim or witnesses to testify or participate in court hearings.

 The officer shall not “threaten, suggest, or otherwise indicate the possibility of arrest of all parties to discourage future requests for intervention by law enforcement personnel . . . .”22 In fact, unlike in the past, when victims were required to swear out warrants, officers are now being trained to swear out all warrants involving domestic violence themselves.
 The policy of all Knox County policing agencies, including that of the District Attorney General, is that the State is now responsible for prosecuting all crimes, including crimes of domestic violence.
 The State wants every citizen to know that a crime is a crime, regardless of whether the perpetrator is a stranger or someone known and loved by the victim.
 In addition, the State wants every citizen to know that every victim will be protected from violence even if that violence happens at home.